justinobney/jobney-angular-google-maps/README.md

 // have a reference to the model attached to the marker var place = {id:5, props:'..'}

-// the mapservice keeps a list of all markers shown on the map
+// The mapservice keeps a list of all markers shown on the map.
-// openInfoWindow takes a compare function that will be given each
+// OpenInfoWindow takes a compare function that will be given each
 // marker to compare against.
-The first true result will be the marker used MapService.openMarkerInfo(function(marker){
+The first true result will be the marker used.
+MapService.openMarkerInfo(function(marker){
     return marker.model.id == place.id;
 })